 Looking for something portable?
 If you already own a pickup truck, this could be one of the most affordable, lightweight campers for you!
 Truck campers make a lot of sense if you’re planning on venturing off the beaten path and need a versatile travel option.
 Half-ton trucks can support most truck campers, but some of the larger models with slide-outs require a one-ton truck.
-Regardless of the size you choose, slide-in campers are one of the most economical options on the market ranging from $6,000 to $55,000.
+Regardless of the size you choose, slide-in campers are one of the most economical options on the market, with prices ranging from $5,000 to $60,000.

 - Easy to store

 - Dinettes, sleeping area, and a bathroom are common in most

 - Good fuel economy, anywhere from 10 to 20 MPG

 - Able to tow a small boat or extra trailer

 - A truck is required for this option

 - Can’t use your truck bed for extra storage